Categories: DepositsSavings Bank

 Bank accounts of Foreign Nationals on employment in India

-The foreign nationals on employment in India are permitted to open and maintain domestic (Resident Rupee Accounts) accounts like SB, Current Account or Term Deposits with the authorized dealer banks in India.
+The foreign nationals employed in India are permitted to open and maintain domestic (Resident Rupee Accounts) accounts like SB, Current Account, or Term Deposits with the authorized dealer banks in India.
 The accounts of foreign companies in India can be maintained only in current accounts.
-Such companies are allowed to keep their surplus money in short term deposits with a maturity period not exceeding three months.
+Such companies are allowed to keep their surplus money in short-term deposits with a maturity period not exceeding three months.

 KYC formalities: